leviYX/event-driven-microservices/section3/loans/README.md

 ```

-### 6. Delete the CardsController class & it's package as we separated our APIs in to Commands and Queries
+### 8. Delete the LoansController class & it's package as we separated our APIs in to Commands and Queries

-### 7. Add the below method inside the GlobalExceptionHandler class
+### 9. Add the below method inside the GlobalExceptionHandler class

 ```java